jayasravanis/pizza-hub/README.md

-# Pizza Ordering Platform
+# Pizza Hub

 ## Setup Instructions
-To run the Pizza Ordering Platform application, you need to ensure that you have the following installed:
+To run the Pizza Hub application, you need to ensure that you have the following installed:
 - React.js
 - Go
 - MongoDB server